All our offices are open!

 Are all your offices open?

-Yes, all our offices are open, but the doors will be locked for the safety of our staff and clients.
+Yes, all our offices are open, and all reception doors will be open and unlocked during normal office hours.

 I don’t need to see a lawyer, can I just call in and drop off some documents, ID etc?